florianeckerstorfer/florian.ec/source/_articles/2014-08-22-symfony2-gulp.md

 ## Project Structure

 Every Symfony2 project (that uses the standard edition) has the same basic structure.
 However, since it is a backend framework it gives you little guidance on how to organize assets.
-Per conventetion Symfonys `assets:install` command will copy everything in the `Resources/public` directory into the `web/` folder of the project.
+Per convention Symfonys `assets:install` command will copy everything from a bundles `Resources/public` directory into the `web/` folder of the project.
 I am using this convention to make dealing with assets path in my Sass, JavaScript and Gulp files easier.
 Here are the parts of my project structure that are relevant to this article:

 <pre><code>- src/Bundle/
     - AcmeDemo/